 Once it is smooth with no lumps, I add the double cream and whisk until it is very thick.
 You want it to be thick enough so that you have to shake or tap the spoon to get the mixture to drop off

-Smooth the mixture into the tin on top of the oreo base, then put it in the fridge overnight or for 5-6 hours to set
+Smooth the mixture into the tin on top of the oreo base, then put it in the fridge overnight or for at least 4 hours to set

 To decorate, melt the white chocolate in a glass bowl in the microwave.
 Start with a 30 second blast, stir it, then do 10 second blasts stirring in between each one until it's melted.
 Pour into a small piping bag, snip a little bit off the end and pipe it all over the cheesecake